Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Simulation experiments

 Regarding the test of independence between the points and the covariate (P-C test), the \cite{SchlatherEtal2004} test is again slightly liberal under the null hypothesis (models M1, M2, M4, M6).
 The power of the test is higher for models M3 and M5 compared to models M7 and M8.
-This can be explained by the fact that in the former models, the covariate affects the point process directly, while in the latter models, the observed covariate is noisy, see Table~\ref{tab:models_overall}. \citeauthor{Guan2006}'s test is slightly conservative under the null hypothesis while having almost the same power as \citeauthor{SchlatherEtal2004}'s test against the alternatives considered here.
+This can be explained by the fact that in the former models, the covariate affects the point process directly, while in the latter models, the observed covariate is noisy, see Table~\ref{tab:models_overall}.

+\citeauthor{Guan2006}'s test is slightly conservative under the null hypothesis while having almost the same power as \citeauthor{SchlatherEtal2004}'s test against the alternatives considered here.

 As expected, the random shift with torus correction is liberal under the null hypothesis and has very high power in the rest of the cases.
+We remark that the liberality of the torus correction makes a direct comparison of power with other methods difficult.
 The random shift test with variance correction is slightly conservative under the null hypothesis and has slightly lower power than the test with torus correction, but always higher power than both \citeauthor{SchlatherEtal2004} and \citeauthor{Guan2006}'s tests.
 This is caused by the fact that the random shift tests take advantage of the knowledge of covariate values in the whole observation window, while \citeauthor{SchlatherEtal2004} and \citeauthor{Guan2006}'s tests use only the covariate values sampled at the points of the process.